Swapnil2429/Item-Recommendation-System/README.md

 ***Data Input***

 The script operates with a CSV file with sales data.
-Replace the placeholder file path in the script with the actual path to your CSV file:

-**df = pd.read_csv('C:/Users/dell/Documents/Python/itemsales.csv')**

 Csv contain below columns